frostaura/fa.libraries.dotnet/.docs/workflow.md

 The current platform of choice to run workflows on is GitHub Workflows.
 See the GitHib Workflow file(s) in `<REPO_ROOT>/.github/workflows`.

 ## Workflows
-### Containerization
+### NuGet
-This workflow simply builds a Dockerfile in the repository root and push it to the correct image in Docker Hub based on the environment variables specified on the [Support & Contribute](./support_contribute.md) page.
-This workflow also updates that image's description to match that of our README.md file.
+This workflow build dotnet 7 solutions, packs their NuGet Nuspec files and pushes those packages to the NuGet.org package source.

 [<< Back](../README.md)